 A fixed interest rate loan available to parents of dependent students.
 The maximum amount available is determined by subtracting all financial aid the student is receiving from the Estimated Cost of Attendance.
-The PLUS loan application can be completed online at www.studentloans.gov.
+The PLUS loan application can be completed online at https://studentloans.gov

-If a parent is denied a PLUS Loan due to a negative credit report, then the student is eligible to borrow additional Stafford Student Loan funds above the usual annual limit.
+If a parent is denied a PLUS Loan due to a negative credit report, then the student is eligible to borrow additional Federal Direct Unsubsidized Loan funds above the usual annual limit.
 Grade level determines the amount of additional loan funds for which a student may apply, e.g. juniors and seniors may borrow \$5,000 more per year.